 Shoulder impingement is a very common cause of shoulder pain up to 75% (Ostor et al 2005).

 Our Physiotherapists at Pure are highly skilled in shoulder pain and by taking a history of your shoulder symptoms and through physical assessment, can provide you with an immediate, accurate diagnosis.
 This will allow the most effective treatment and management strategy to be implemented straight away so that the best possible outcomes are achieved.

 Your Physiotherapist may recommend using an ice pack (or a bag of ice cubes or frozen vegetables) applied to the shoulder for around 20 minutes several times a day which can help reduce sensitivity and inflammation.
-Ice should not be put it directly on your skin.
-Wrap it in a towel first.
+Ice should not be placed directly on your skin – wrap it in a towel first.

 There is evidence that Physiotherapist led exercises can improve pain, boost physical function and quality of life.
 Steuri et al. (2017) suggest that exercise may be considered as the ‘core conservative treatment for shoulder impingement’ and ‘furthermore, manual therapy and sports tape might provide additional benefit.’ – all of which we provide at Pure.

 Research by Kromer et al (2009) found physiotherapist-led exercises as useful as surgery for Shoulder impingement syndrome in the short and long term.

 Your Physiotherapist will be highly skilled at exercises prescription and will design a personalised home rehabilitation plan, based on your goals and what activities are important to you.
 As you progress and are re-assessed, your Physio will make adjustments to your exercises to ensure they remain highly effective and are helping you towards achieving the goals you have.
 You will be provided with ongoing advice and support so that you feel confident in managing independently and can prevent re-occurrence.